flyingdarts/flyingdarts-turbo/packages/frontend/flutter/features/profile/README.md

-# Flying Darts Profile Feature
+# Flyingdarts Profile Feature

 ## Overview

-The Flying Darts Profile Feature is a Flutter package that provides comprehensive user profile management for the Flying Darts gaming platform.
+The Flyingdarts Profile Feature is a Flutter package that provides comprehensive user profile management for the Flyingdarts gaming platform.
 This package enables Flutter applications to display, manage, and interact with user profile information through a clean, state-managed architecture.

 The package is built using modern Flutter patterns with BLoC state management, dependency injection, and API integration.
 It provides a robust foundation for implementing user profile functionality in Flutter apps with secure authentication token management and real-time profile data synchronization.

 ## Features

 - **User Profile Management**: Comprehensive user profile display and management
-- **API Integration**: Seamless integration with Flying Darts backend APIs
+- **API Integration**: Seamless integration with Flyingdarts backend APIs
 - **BLoC State Management**: Clean architecture with Cubit for state management
 - **Dependency Injection**: Injectable integration for service management
 - **Authentication Integration**: Secure token-based API communication